Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Implementation

 We utilize the \timeweavercsdi\ denoiser for all the diffusion models used in this work.
 The training hyperparameters and the model parameters are precisely the same as indicated in \citep{narasimhan2024time}.
 The total number of residual layers is 10 for all the experiments.
 Further, we used 200 denoising steps with a linear noise schedule for the diffusion process.
 All the baselines and \projectabbr\ use the same base diffusion model with the \timeweavercsdi\ denoiser backbone.

-We use 256 channels in each residual layer, with 16-dimensional vectors representing each time series channel.
+We use 256 channels in each residual layer, with 16-dimensional vectors representing each channel.
 The diffusion time step input embedding is a 256-dimensional vector.
 Further, the metadata encoder has an embedding size of 256 for the conditional case.
 The metadata encoder has two attention layers with eight attention heads.
 All our experiments use a learning rate of $10^{-4}$.
-Our training procedure and the hyperparameters are precisely the same as the values in \cite{narasimhan2024time}.
+Our training procedure and the hyperparameters are precisely the same as those in \cite{narasimhan2024time}.
+For each dataset, we trained the diffusion model on a single NVIDIA RTX 6000 GPU.
+The checkpoints were obtained using the best validation denoising loss, and we trained the \timeweavercsdi\ denoiser up to a maximum of 5000 epochs for all datasets.